percula/planter_blog/content/posts/garden-preparation-for-a-worry-free-vacation.md

 Vacation travel often happens during the summer months when there are more likely to be hot, dry spells that can quickly zap your plants.
 As your vacation approaches, start checking the weather forecast.
 If there’s a high probability of rain on some of the days you’ll be away, your garden may not need extra watering.
 If temperatures are soaring and the chance of rain is low, you’ll need to think about how to make sure your plants will have enough water while you’re gone.

 Summer is also the start of peak harvesting season.
 If you leave your garden without being harvested regularly, some crops may go to waste (unless you can find creative ways to use monster-size zucchini…) and the plants’ production may start to slow due to not being harvested.
-If your plants are starting to produce, you’ll want to think about how to get on top of harvesting while you're gone.
+If your plants are starting to produce, you’ll also want to think about how to get on top of harvesting while you're gone.

 ![Vegetables lined up on the edge of a garden bed](/uploads/garden-harvest.jpg)